Stephen, Count of Tréguier

 Stephen of Penthièvre, Count of Tréguier, 3rd Lord of Richmond (1058/62 – 21 April 1136) was a Breton noble and a younger son of Odo, Count of Penthièvre and Agnes of Cornouaille, sister of Hoël II, Duke of Brittany.
 In 1093, he succeeded to the title of Count of Tréguier; in 1098, he succeeded his brother Alain as Lord of Richmond in Yorkshire, England.

 Life

+Stephen was the son of Odo, Count of Penthièvre and Agnes of Cornouaille.
 He is sometimes misidentified as "Stephen, Count of Brittany" in the court documents of King Henry I. This may be due to his Breton heritage, or the fact that he owned large estates there, but in fact at the time Brittany was a Duchy ruled by Alan IV, Duke of Brittany.

 Stephen was a benefactor of religious houses.
 In 1110, he and his wife, Hawise, founded the Augustine Abbey of St Croix in Guingamp.
 On an unknown date, he is recorded as having donated property to Rumbaugh Priory for the souls of his wife and children.

 He was the paternal grandfather of Conan IV, Duke of Brittany.

 Family

-He married Hawise of Blois, also known as Hawise of Guingamp, daughter of Theobald III, Count of Blois and Adele of Valois.
+Stephen married Hawise of Blois, also known as Hawise of Guingamp, daughter of Theobald III, Count of Blois and Adele of Valois.
 Their children were: